kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/why-enums-suck.md

         private Action _dostuff;
     }

 And suddenly the real problem with the original code was obvious.
 Switch/If blocks were littered everywhere through the program.
-If you added a new CarType, you’d have to hunt through the entire application updating the switch/if logic.
+If you added a new CarType, you'd have to hunt through the entire application updating the switch/if logic.

 The extension method class was better in that the code was all in one class, but you still had to go through and update it all.

-Now, when you create a new “enum” type, all the logic is done right there.
-Even typing up this blog post I smiled when I didn’t have to change my Car class or the consuming code that called DoCarStuff().
-I can add CarTypes at will, knowing I don’t have to change any other code.
+Now, when you create a new "enum" type, all the logic is done right there.
+Even typing up this blog post I smiled when I didn't have to change my Car class or the consuming code that called DoCarStuff().
+I can add CarTypes at will, knowing I don't have to change any other code.

 Enums are still useful when all they do is identity.
 As soon as you start branching on enums, switch to a class.
-You’ll thank me later.
+You'll thank me later.

-So by now, you might be thinking, congratulations, you’ve discovered the strategy pattern.
+So by now, you might be thinking, congratulations, you've discovered the strategy pattern.
 I get that.
 However, I find it useful to think about solving concrete problems like getting rid of branching code on enums by using proper classes.
-It’s the same thing, but if I just said, “use the strategy pattern”, a lot of people, myself included, would leave the blog post less informed.
+It's the same thing, but if I just said, "use the strategy pattern", a lot of people, myself included, would leave the blog post less informed.

 Finally, I know some of you might think that this code is terrible:

     car.CarType.DoCarStuff();

-I realize that Car should probably define DoCarStuff and not expose it’s CarType, but this was the first example I could think of and I figured I’d write the post instead of trying to think of the perfect example.
+I realize that Car should probably define DoCarStuff and not expose it's CarType, but this was the first example I could think of and I figured I'd write the post instead of trying to think of the perfect example.

 Thoughts?